processone/tsung/docs/installation.rst

 A typical way of using tsung is to run: :command:`tsung -f myconfigfile.xml start`.

 The command will print the current log directory created for the test, and wait until the test is over.
+By default an embedded web server will be started on the controller node and will listen on the 8090 port (this can be disabled with the `-n` option.

 Feedback